swcarpentry/DEPRECATED-boot-camps/_posts/2013-05-09-oxford-dtc/index.md

  * Dates: 9-10 May 2013
  * Times: 9am - 5pm
+ * Location: Computer Room C21, Department of Zoology, South Parks Road, Oxford, OX1 3PS

 ## Schedule

 The sessions will run (roughly) as follows.
+Drinks and edibles will be provided for the coffee breaks, but you will need to make your own lunch arrangements.
-Links to the materials for each session are also provided, although these will not be finalised until a day or two before the workshop.
+Links to the materials for each session are also given, although these will not be finalised until a day or two before the workshop.

 * Day 1, Thursday 9th May
     * 09:00 Registration and introduction